nanocurrency/nano-docs/docs/protocol-design/ledger.md

 * Sending of funds can be performed while the receiver is offline
 * Account owners are the only ones who are allowed to modify the balance and representative on their accounts
-* Allows account owners to ignore transactions, which prevents continuous sending of tiny amounts in an attempt to can prevent use of the account
+* Allows account owners to ignore transactions, which prevents continuous sending of tiny amounts in an attempt to prevent use of the account

 ### Block lattice